cmaxw/devchat-eleventy/src/my-javascript-story/mjs-113-sarah-dayan.md

 ## **Episode Summary**

 Sarah Dayan is a Frontend Software Engineer working for Algolia in Paris.
-She is also the author of Dinero.js.
+She is also the author of Dinero.js which was the result of a bug they discovered in JavaScript.
 Sarah first got introduced to computers when she was a child.
 She spent hours playing on her grandmother's computer with dial-up internet.
 At age 15, she created her first HTML website.
 Sarah and Charles discuss the evolution of front-end development.